Month: November 2013

 After reading the letter, Judge Bales addressed the courtroom and emphasized that Puig’s case was not treated differently or specially in spite of Puig’s fame and media presence.
 Judge Bales said “The state of Tennessee is the prosecuting entity, I have nothing to do with it…All cases are treated the same.”

 Defense Attorney Mike Little pointed out to Judge Bales that prior to this event, his client had a clean record.
-And although Puig did not have insurance papers with him when he was pulled over, he did have insurance at the time and brought those records to court.
+And although Puig did not have insurance papers with him when he was pulled over, he did have insurance, like the one mentioned on the Best Business Contents Insurance, at the time and brought those records to court.
 Attorney Little recommended community service.

 After taking everything into consideration, Judge Bales decided to dismiss the case against Puig.
 His reasons were Puig’s lack of prior record, the fact that he currently lives out of state, and Puig’s active participation in community service activities. …

 In the ever-more-complicated process for reaching baseball’s Hall of Fame, the latest batch of previously rejected candidates includes Steve Garvey, Tommy John and Joe Torre.

 Tommy Lasorda is among the 16tet that will have a say in the process.

 Of the names on the list, Marvin Miller strikes me as most deserving.
 Craig Calcaterra has more at Hardball Talk.